NExUS is supported by industry, government geoscience institutions and academia.

 South Australia Drill Core Reference Library, Tonsley

-NExUS begins at the at the state-of-the-art Geological Survey of South Australia (GSSA) Drill Core Reference Library at Tonsley, Adelaide.
+NExUS 2022 started on Monday 28th November at the at the state-of-the-art Geological Survey of South Australia (GSSA) Drill Core Reference Library at Tonsley, Adelaide.

-- Various presentations about UNCOVER, the Australian initiative focusing geoscience effort on exploration under post-mineralisation cover
+- An introduction to UNCOVER, the Australian initiative focusing geoscience effort on exploration under post-mineralisation cover

-- Hands-on exercises at the new Drill Core Library.
+- Hands-on drill core exercises at the Drill Core Library.

 Yorke Peninsula field trip

-We will complete an ore textures workshop, and will aim to spend as much time in the field as possible while visiting classic South Australian field sites and numerous historical mine sites.
+We spend as much time in the field as possible while visiting classic South Australian field sites and numerous historical mine sites.